18 Best Places to Visit in California During Winter

 5. San Diego

 San Diego is a fantastic winter getaway destination- the weather is pleasant, with daytime highs in the 70s and clear skies.
-It is a good idea to bring along a few layers, though, given that the coast usually tends to be a bit cooler and cloudier than inland.
+Despite the moderate weather, it’s still a good idea to bring along a few layers, given that the coast usually can be a bit cooler and cloudier than inland.

 Cliffside in San Diego, California

-Place to stay in San Diego: Overlooking the bay, the Marriott Marquis in the San Diego Marina is just steps from the hustle bustle of downtown, with views of the water and a convenient location just steps away from restaurants, shops, top tourist attractions, and nightlife.
+Overlooking the bay, the Marriott Marquis in the San Diego Marina offers views of the water and a convenient location, just steps away from restaurants, shops, top tourist attractions, and nightlife.

 Recommended by Maria of San Diego Explorer